salabim/MySimpleGUI/README.md

 Therefore, I choose another way: patching the original PySimpleGUI code at runtime.
 This is not a 100% guarantee that future PySimpleGUI version will work, but the way it's done is pretty stable.

-Usage: import MySimpleGUI as sg
+Usage: `import MySimpleGUI as sg`

 This imports the whole PySimpleGUI package, with some added functionality:

--   Attribute notation to Window and the values parameter as returned from Window.read()
+-   Attribute notation to Window and the values parameter as returned from `Window.read()`.

     So, if we specified `sg.Input("      ", key="name")`,
     we can retrieve the value via `values["name"]` as usual but now also as `values.name` !